Don't just take our word for it. Experience the University of Baltimore from the perspective of our students.

 -Morgan Brown, interdisciplinary studies student

-I have benefitted from UB's location in MID-TOWN Baltimore.
+I have benefited from UB's location in midtown Baltimore.
 It is in an area that consists of people from various ethnic backgrounds, which makes it easy for anyone to fit in on campus.

 -Tyler Medley, business administration student

 I returned to UB after a hiatus in order to complete my undergraduate studies because UB professors are excellent instructors and they do a superb job.